photo: Alora Griffiths

 SQUAT DEPTH STUDY

 Two groups of young men did either full squats (through 140 degrees of knee flexion) or—with heavier weights for the same reps—what were called half squats (barely through 90 degrees of knee flexion) twice weekly for 10 weeks.
 Before and after the study, the researchers tested one-rep strength in the full squat and half squat for both groups and also measured (via magnetic resonant imaging) the muscle volumes of the subjects’ quads, hamstrings, adductors, and glutes.

 The deep-squatters gained substantially more strength (nearly three times as much) in the deep squat compared to the parallel-squatters, while the latter group only gained a little more strength over the deep-squatters in the parallel squat.
 This makes sense because the deep-squatters are traveling through parallel on each rep, while the parallel-squatters are never visiting “The Deep.”

-Because they involve more muscles, deep squats are better for stimulating lower body gains.
+Because they involve more muscles, deep squats are better for stimulating overall lower body gains.
 Ultra-low and parallel are both about equally good at growing quads.
 But going deep is over twice as effective at expanding adductors and three times as proficient at butt enlargement.
 Understand what half and full do and don’t do, and select your squat depth accordingly.
-For more or less groin and glutes stimulation, consider switching it up occasionally.
+For more or less groin and glutes stimulation, consider switching up your squat depth occasionally.